nice-digital/engineering/skill-framework/README.md

 ## Principles

-Here are our principles we think are important for a skill framework for developers:
+We think it's important for a skill framework to be:

-* Guidance should be simple and clear to use
+* Simple and clear to use
-* Should reuse existing skill frameworks where possible
+* Based on existing skill frameworks where possible
+* Relevant to our technologies and technical roadmap
-* Provide relevant and actionable guidance to aid career development
+* Actionable to aid career planning
-* Should be open for modification by the team
+* Open for modification

 ## Digital, Data and Technology (DDaT) framework